react-native-community/hermes-profile-transformer/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

-### `npm run dev` or `yarn run dev`

-Runs the `./dist/hermes-tracing-profile-transformer.esm.js` file in Nodemon and continuously outputs an console log.
-By default, added a delay of 2 seconds to ensure we don't print too many logs on the terminal on file change.